gregoriB/testframework/README.md

 ## Usage in Nodejs

 Run `npm install git://github.com/gregoriB/testlib.git` to install.
-Import the `TestLib` and be sure to export your test results after writing the tests.
+Import the `TestLib`, create a new instance of it, write your tests, and then export the instance.

 Test files should contain `.test.js` in the name.
 Fixture files should contain `.fixtures.js`.